Check out our video!

 - To track your transcripts for processing, view your Self-Service account.
 For questions related to transcripts or transfer credits, call the records department at 704-991-0331.

-- Transcripts will only be accepted from a regionally accredited institution.
+- Transcripts will only be accepted from regionally accredited institutions.
+Institutions must have been accredited at the time of attendance.
 Thirty hours of course credit will be given for the LPN degree from a regionally accredited institution.
 If the Admissions Department is unable to verify the degree, the Associate Director of Nursing will make the final decision with the approval of the Associate Vice President of Health Sciences and Human Services.
 The student is responsible for verifying the degree acceptance with the Success Coach.

 Step 3: Complete one course of high school (or better) Biology, Algebra, and Chemistry with a grade of “C” or higher. __________ (date completed)